SXL-4403 Marine Insurance

 Critically analyse and apply relevant statutes and relevant case law regarding marine insurance in the context of commercial and consumer insurance contracts;

-Critically identify potential risks and evaluate the best ways of insuring them and identify the different types of marine insurance policies and be able to apply these policies to factual scenarios.
+Identify potential risks and critically evaluate the best ways of insuring them and identify the different types of marine insurance policies and be able to apply these policies to factual scenarios.

-Demonstrate a broad understanding of the role of intermediaries in formation of insurance contracts and claim handling.
+Demonstrate a detailed understanding of the role of intermediaries in formation of insurance contracts and claim handling.

 Formulate, investigate and refine suggestions for the development and/or reform of the existing law.

-Demonstrate the ability to acquire critical awareness of current problems and/or new insights, informed by the latest academic literature, legislation and case law;
+Demonstrate critical awareness of current problems and/or new insights, informed by the latest academic literature, legislation and case law;

 Teaching and Learning Strategy